 For quite some time I have desired to write the backstory to the call of Abraham.
-As challenging as it was to discover the rich and foundational meaning of Abram’s life, the backstory is different.
-By backstory I mean the events described through creation, the garden, the great flood, as well as the tower.
+As challenging as it was to discover the rich, foundational meaning of Abram’s life, the backstory is different.
+By backstory, I mean the events described through creation, the garden, the great flood as well as the Tower of Babel.
 Telling this story feels different.
 I am experiencing a sense of spiritual resistance, but why am I surprised?
 This story exposes the eternal plot of the adversary, thereby setting up the story of redemption introduced through the great patriarch, Abram.

 The big question for me was how to reconcile the God I came to know in the New Testament with the God I read about in the Old.
 As someone with an insatiable quest to understand, I have come to truly believe that

 “I am the Lord, and I do not change”

 My premise is that the Bible does provide answers and solutions to these questions facing us in the opening chapters of Genesis.
 If you are a “bottom line” kind of person, consider the verse below.